Swedz/tesseract-neoforge/docs/README.md

 Tesseract provides a very simple and quick way to implement proxies that have different load environments.

 Refer to [PROXIES.md](PROXIES.md) for further information.

+## Behaviors

+When you need to supply multiple behaviors for a system and grab them depending on context, the Behavior API has you covered.

+Refer to [BEHAVIORS.md](BEHAVIORS.md) for further information.